naoufal/react-native-payments/README.md

 </details>

-### Dismissing the Payment Request
+### Aborting the Payment Request
-You can dismiss the Payment Request at any point by calling the `abort` method.
+You can abort the Payment Request at any point by calling the `abort` method.

 ```es6
 paymentRequest.abort();